zozzz/gql-unicorn/README.md

 # GraphQL Unicorn [![npm version](https://badgen.net/npm/v/@gql-unicorn/runtime)](https://npm.im/@gql-unicorn/runtime) [![npm downloads](https://badgen.net/npm/dm/@gql-unicorn/runtime)](https://npm.im/@gql-unicorn/runtime)

+Generates types from GraphQL schema and a very minimal tree shakeable runtime information from schema for builder.

 Name of this package is a combination of `GraphQl` + `unicorn` (beacuse this is a 🦄 )

 > [!IMPORTANT]
 > Currently in development, this info is potentially wrong or incomplete.

-> [!NOTE]
-> Generates types from GraphQL schema and a very minimal runtime information from schema for builder.

 ## Install